-• The first two charts for Canadas mirror the U.S. Treasuries experience.
-Rates have declined consistently since last October, and fell quite a bit this past week.
+• The first two charts for Canadas mirror the U.S. Treasuries experience in that rates have declined consistently since last October-November.
+Unlike falling Treasuries, Canadas have blipped up this past week.

-• As shown on the second set of charts, the "spread" on Canadas is less than for Treasuries.
-The Canadas' spread has been very stable since year-end.
-It rose a little at the end of January and become stable at a higher level, until the past two weeks.
-The spread is down from a recent 0.17x and now sits at 0.14x, still well above recession levels of 0.00x.
+• As shown on the second set of charts, the "spread" on Canadas is less than for Treasuries, and the Canadas' spread has been less stable than Treasuries since year-end.
+It rose a little at the end of January and become stable at a higher level, until the past three weeks.
+Last week, the spread lowered perceptibly.
+It is down from a year high of 0.17x and now sits at 0.10x, but still well above recession levels of 0.00x.